 CDN is not a new word for web developers.
 CDN means content delivery network or content distribution network.
-By hosting our CSS, JS and images on cloud and access through CDN reduce the load on our own server which ultimately helps in website performance.
+Hosting our CSS, JS, and images on the cloud and accessing through CDN reduce the load on our own server which ultimately helps in website performance.

-When we host our files on the cloud and access them through CDN, these files delivered from third-party servers to our server.
-This process saves an extra call for files and as a result load on our own server.
+When we host our files on the cloud and access them through CDN, these files are delivered from third-party servers to our server.
+This process saves an extra call for files and as a result loads on our own server.

-Cloudinary is a image hosting service which allows us to manage our images and videos.
+Cloudinary is an image hosting service that allows us to manage our images and videos.
 They provide both free and paid plans.
 Cloudinary free plan is quite good.
 Below is the screenshot of their free plan.

-In this article, we study how to upload images on Cloudinary, display images from Cloudinary using PHP.
+In this article, we study how to upload images on Cloudinary, and display images from Cloudinary using PHP.

 Get API Key And API Secret

-Our application is going to interact with the Cloudinary.
+Our application is going to interact with Cloudinary.
 To communicate with the Cloudinary we need to create API keys.
 For that, you need to create an account on Cloudinary and get your API keys.
 In our case, we require 3 things – Cloud name, API Key and API Secret.
 You will get all these details from the Cloudinary dashboard.